LogtalkDotOrg/logtalk3/manuals/_sources/glossary.rst.txt

       A variable used as parameter in a parametric object or a parametric category using the syntax ``_ParameterName_``.
 Parameter variables are *logical variables* shared by all entity terms.
-Occurrences of parameter variables in entity directives and clauses are implicitly unified with the corresponding entity parameters.
+Occurrences of parameter variables in :term:`entity directives <entity directive>` and clauses are implicitly unified with the corresponding entity parameters.

    parent
       A prototype that is extended by another prototype.